-Environmental Defence submitted that a single technical conference be convened for all of the ongoing Enbridge Gas community expansion applications being heard by the OEB.
+Environmental Defence submitted that a technical conference is warranted for the same reasons as in the Bobcaygeon and Sandford gas expansion proceedings as the same information gaps and issues exist in this case.
+Environmental Defence also submitted that it would be most efficient for a single technical conference to be convened for all of the ongoing Enbridge Gas community expansion applications being heard by the OEB as there are many overlapping questions.

-In its comments on the need for a technical conference filed on January 18, 2024, Pollution Probe submitted that the recent correspondence from Environmental Defence and Enbridge Gas highlights the question of whether there is sufficient credible, objective and available information on the public record to properly assess Enbridge Gas's leave to construct approval request.
-Pollution Probe argued that significant challenges and issues remain in relation to core areas of the application and that the OEB's recent Phase 1 Decision also reiterated challenges related to issues relevant to this project, such as the lack of objective energy option information and modern alternatives to prospective natural gas customers in the existing communications, public open house and attachment survey.
-Pollution Probe submitted that some of the information gaps (e.g., survey) could be bridged by the Environmental Defence evidence proposal, and the use of a short technical conference and/or oral hearing component.
+In its comments on the need for a technical conference, Pollution Probe submitted that Enbridge Gas provided significant new information through its interrogatory responses.
+Pollution Probe stated that OEB's recent Phase 1 Decision37 also reiterated challenges related to issues relevant to this project, such as the lack of objective energy option information and modern alternatives to prospective natural gas customers in the existing communications, public open house and attachment survey.
+Pollution Probe submitted that some of the information gaps (e.g. survey) could be bridged by the Environmental Defence evidence proposal, and the use of a short technical conference and/or oral hearing component.
 Pollution Probe stated that it supported the combination of these tools to provide the best available objective and credible information to the OEB, reduce project risks and ensure an open, credible and transparent process.

-On January 17, 2024, OEB staff filed comments on the need for a technical conference stating that having reviewed the responses to the interrogatories, it does not require further discovery through a technical conference on Enbridge Gas's evidence.
-OEB staff further stated that if the OEB allows Environmental Defence to file evidence, it expects that discovery in respect of that evidence would be required, potentially including a technical conference.
+On January 10, 2024, OEB staff filed comments on the need for a technical conference stating that having reviewed the responses to the interrogatories, it does not require further discovery through a technical conference on Enbridge Gas's evidence.
+OEB staff further stated that if the OEB allows Environmental Defence to file evidence, some discovery in respect of that evidence would be required, potentially including a technical conference.